Bose/efficient-neural-speech-enhancement/README.md

 # Optimized Recurrent Neural Network Architectures for Speech Enhancement in Hearing Aids

-Audio samples used in perceptual evaluation for the paper "_Optimized Recurrent Neural Network Architectures for Speech Enhancement in Hearing Aids_".
+Audio samples for the paper "_Optimized Recurrent Neural Network Architectures for Speech Enhancement in Hearing Aids_".

 ## Organization